 Read on for more family days out inspiration with our reviews on top museums in London for kids;

-This post was updated on 11 September 2023 with updated information on upcoming family activities during October half-term in London.
+This post was updated on 19 January 2024 with up to date visitor information and latest details about upcoming family activities during October half-term in London.

 Pin for Later – London Museum of Water and Steam with Kids